Burlescombe: Ayshford Court

 Ayshford is recorded in the Domesday Book of 1086 as Aiseforda.
 It is recorded even earlier in a charter dated 958.
 The manor house is now split into two residences.
 The main historic house was built by the Ashford/Ayshford family in about 1500 with major additions in the 16th and 17th centuries.
 The parlour wing was probably built by Roger Ayshford (d.1610) and the plasterwork was probably commissioned by Arthur Ayshford.
 The owners at the time of the listing of the building in 1966 possessed a transcript of a 1689 inventory which showed the great wealth of the Ayshford family at that time.
 Mention was made of a "painted chamber".
 Ayshford Court, with its chapel and farmbuildings form an attractive group of buildings.

 Ayshford Chapel of Ease

 On the former manor of the Ayshford family, next to the manor house which survives, stands a 15th-century chapel of ease.
 It consists of a rectangular aisle-less block containing a nave and chancel.
 It is considered to be large for a private chapel in Devon.
 The wagon-roof and carved oak chancel screen are 15th-century.
 The screen was re-painted in the 19th century, to which period the furniture, consisting of utilitarian oak pews and the black and red glazed floor tiles, also belongs.
 It contains several monuments to the Ayshford family.

+Digital Media

+A 360° digital view of the Church of St Mary the Virgin is available online, showing both the interior and the surrounding churchyard.
+The resource provides panoramic images of the rood-screen, Ayshford family monuments, and burial ground in their present state, and illustrates the layout of the church within its landscape.

+The Historic England listing for the Church of St Mary the Virgin (List Entry Number 1106465) includes a link to the Missing Pieces Project.
+This initiative invites members of the public to contribute photographs, videos, or written accounts relating to listed heritage sites, in order to enrich and expand the official record.
+Contributions for the Church of St Mary the Virgin can be added via the "Comments and Photos" section of the list entry page, subject to moderation.

+The Burlescombe tithe map and apportionment, viewable through the Devon Historic Environment Service, include the Church of St Mary the Virgin within the nineteenth-century parish landscape.
+The map records land plots, ownership, and cultivation at the time of survey.
+The original tithe map is held at the Devon Heritage Centre.